Sage-Bionetworks/schematic/docs/README.rst

 -  `poetry <https://github.com/python-poetry/poetry>`__

+If you are using a ``Windows`` machine, typical bash programs will not work on `cmd` in the same way as they work in the Linux/MacOS terminals.
+To circumvent this, it is recommended that you set up
+*Bash on Windows* (`WSL <https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/>`__) or `Cygwin <https://cygwin.com/index.html>`__ so you can easily execute the command line utilities that are described later in these docs.

 **Note**: Make sure you are a registered and certified user on `synapse.org <https://www.synapse.org/>`__, and also have all the right permissions to download credentials files in the following steps.